About Jacqui Burns

 Love at Cafe Lompar

-'Love at Cafe Lompar' is the first novel written by this mother and daughter writing team, and is due to be released in July 2021 by Honno Welsh Women's Press.
+'Love at Cafe Lompar' is the first novel written by this mother and daughter writing team, by Honno Welsh Women's Press.

 The novel follows a mother and daughter, Grace and Kat, who go to Montenegro after the death of Danilo, their husband and father.
 They find their lives become entangled with those of his secret other family, and they become enchanted by the stunning Montenegrin scenery.
 Will both find what their looking for, and will food and family help to cure their broken hearts?